 But that could not be further from the truth.
 So, you have to master that you do have value and purpose.
 You are no one’s doormat.
 You do not deserve abuse.
 There is a special need to regain your confidence and self-esteem.

-Once you learn why you were the target of the narcissist, you will begin your journey to healing and understanding your value and self – worth.
+Once you learn why you were the target of the narcissist, you will begin a journey to healing.
+You will start understanding your value and self-worth.

-There’s an online program, “Life after the narcissist ” which is all about addressing this question, which is an excellent one, as it focuses on what’s of primary importance to recover from narcissistic abuse.
+There’s an online program, “Life after the narcissist.”
+It is all about addressing this question.
+This is an excellent program.
+It focuses on what’s of primary importance to recover from narcissistic abuse.

 regain your confidence and self-esteem.